discreetlogcontracts/dlcspecs/MultiOracle.md

 The maximum possible support range is parameterized by a maximum error exponent, `maxErrorExp`, where all difference more than `maxError = 2^maxErrorExp` are guaranteed **not** to be supported.

-The minimum supported range is parameterized by a minimum failure exponent, `minFailExp`, where all differences of up to `minFail = 2^minFailExp` are guaranteed to be supported.
+The minimum supported range is parameterized by a minimum failure exponent, `minSupportExp`, where all differences of up to `minSupport = 2^minSupportExp` are guaranteed to be supported.
-It is required that `minFailExp` be strictly less than `maxErrorExp` because this gap is key to the existence of the following algorithm.
+It is required that `minSupportExp` be strictly less than `maxErrorExp` because this gap is key to the existence of the following algorithm.

-If the two oracles sign outcomes that are between `minFail` and `maxError` apart, then this procedure can provide only probabilistic guarantees.
+If the two oracles sign outcomes that are between `minSupport` and `maxError` apart, then this procedure can provide only probabilistic guarantees.
 That said, DLC participants can decide in advance whether they wish to maximize the probability of failure or of success in these cases.